Upper East Side: Health

 Lenox Hill Hospital, NewYork-Presbyterian Hospital, and Weill Cornell Medical Center are located on the Upper East Side.
 In addition, Mount Sinai Hospital and Metropolitan Hospital Center are located nearby in East Harlem.

 Post offices and ZIP Codes

 The Upper East Side is located in five primary ZIP Codes.
 From south to north, they are 10065 (south of 69th Street), 10021 (between 69th and 76th Streets), 10075 (between 76th and 80th Streets), 10028 (between 80th and 86th Streets), and 10128 (north of 86th Street).
 In addition, 500 East 77th Street in Yorkville has its own ZIP Code, 10162.
 If the AIA Guide's broader definition of the neighborhood (extending up to Fifth Avenue and 106th Streets) is considered, then the neighborhood has an additional ZIP Code of 10029, along Fifth Avenue between 96th and 105th Streets.
-The United States Postal Service operates four post offices in the Upper East Side:
+The United States Postal Service operates four post offices on the Upper East Side: